Outdoor Clothing Gear

 You may want to consider getting some spf clothing, especially for the kids.
 They'll be protected from the sun, and you will avoid the whole putting-on-sunscreen battle!

-These suits may seem pricey - but I highly recommend them.
+I highly recommend these suits.
 They'll pay for themselves in sunscreen savings, especially if you can pass them down to another child.
 We bought a larger-than-necessary size for our first child.
 He wore it for years, and then passed it to his younger brother.
 As you can see, it was still in perfect shape.

 small boy wearing spf suit